httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 A component identifier is composed of a component name and any parameters associated with that name.
 Each component name is either an HTTP field name {{http-header}} or a registered derived component name {{derived-components}}.
 The possible parameters for a component identifier are dependent on the component identifier, and a registry cataloging all possible parameters is defined in {{param-registry}}.

-Within a single list of covered components, each component identifier MUST be distinct from every other component identifier.
+Within a single list of covered components, each component identifier MUST occur only once.
 One component identifier is distinct from another if either the component name or its parameters differ.
 Multiple component identifiers having the same component name MAY be included if they have parameters that make them distinct.
 The order of parameters MUST be preserved when processing a component identifier (such as when parsing during verification), but the order of parameters is not significant when comparing two component identifiers for equality.
+That is to say, `"foo";bar;baz` cannot be in the same message as `"foo";baz;bar`, since these two component identifiers are equivalent, but a system processing one form is not allowed to transform it into the other form.

 The component value associated with a component identifier is defined by the identifier itself.
 Component values MUST NOT contain newline (`\n`) characters.
 Some HTTP message components can undergo transformations that change the bitwise value without altering meaning of the component's value (for example, the merging together of header fields with the same name).
 Message component values must therefore be canonicalized before they are signed, to ensure that a signature can be verified despite such intermediary transformations.
 This document defines rules for each component identifier that transform the identifier's associated component value into such a canonical form.

 The following sections define component identifier names, their parameters, their associated values, and the canonicalization rules for their values.
-The method for combining component identifiers into the signature base is defined in {{create-sig-input}}.
+The method for combining message components into the signature base is defined in {{create-sig-input}}.

 ## HTTP Fields {#http-header}